 - When and how did the pain start?

-- Where is it located?
+- Where is the pain felt?

-- What activities/circumstances makes it worse?
+- What activities/circumstances make it better or worse?

-- Range of motion of the affected part
+- Range of motion of the affected body part(s)

 - Muscle tone